Section I – History and Legislative Context

 Concurrent with this process to enter into a formal CIP incentive agreement, the applicant would conclude any remaining design requirements and proceed with next steps required in the process of development and permit approvals.

-These additional steps may include one or more of the following permits and approvals, but are not restricted to the following:
+In addition to a Heritage Permit these additional steps may include one or more of the following permits and approvals, but are not restricted to the following:

 - Site Plan Approval

 - Septic permit

 - Official Plan Amendment